United Airlines must delay its vaccine mandate for workers seeking an exemption

 But a minority of people are engaging in battles over these mandates as they pop up in the workplace as well as in other facets of everyday life.

-The world of sports has also been impacted by a major star's refusal to get vaccinated.
+The world of sports has also been affected by a major star's refusal to get vaccinated.

 Pushback against these mandates is a global issue as well.